Brief and effective conversational interventions with traumatised clients for frontline responders

 This becomes then the opportunity to intervene in their lives, particularly in the periods shortly after they first suffer their trauma, where they are most likely to be engaged by frontline services.

 By learning how to have empowering conversations frontline responders can initiate the process of recovery for their clients and set them on the path back to wholeness.
-It's amazing how just a little of the right type of intervention it can take to turn someone's life back around.
+It's amazing how often just a little of the right type of intervention it can take to turn someone's life back around.

 Improved staff and volunteer retention